-By law, the Fund must withhold as backup withholding a percentage of your taxable distributions and redemption proceeds if you (1) have provided the Fund either an incorrect tax identification number or no number at all, (2) are subject to backup withholding by the Internal Revenue Service ("IRS") for failure to properly report payments of interest or dividends, (3) have failed to certify to the Fund that you are not subject to backup withholding, or (4) have not certified to the Fund that you are a U.S. person (including a U.S. resident alien).
-The backup withholding rate is 24% for taxable years beginning after December 31, 2017 and before January 1, 2026.
+By law, the Fund must withhold as backup withholding a percentage of your taxable distributions and redemption proceeds if you (1) have provided the Fund either an incorrect tax identification number or no number at all, (2) are subject to backup withholding by the IRS for failure to properly report payments of interest or dividends, (3) have failed to certify to the Fund that you are not subject to backup withholding, or (4) have not certified to the Fund that you are a U.S. person (including a U.S. resident alien).
+The backup withholding rate is 24% for taxable years beginning before January 1, 2026.
 Backup withholding will not, however, be applied to payments that have been subject to the 30% withholding tax applicable to shareholders who are neither citizens nor residents of the United States.

 The Fund will be required to report to the IRS all distributions of taxable income and capital gains as well as gross proceeds from the redemption of Fund shares, except in the case of exempt shareholders, which includes most corporations.
 The Fund will also be required to report tax basis information for such shares and indicate whether these shares had a short-term or long-term holding period.
 If a shareholder has a different basis for different shares of the Fund in the same account (e.g., if a shareholder purchased shares in the same account at different times for different prices), the Fund calculates the basis of the shares sold using its default method unless the shareholder has properly elected to use a different method.
-The Fund's default method for calculating basis is the Average Cost method, under which the Fund averages the purchase price of acquired shares.
-A shareholder may elect, on an account-by-account basis, to use a method other than Average Cost by following procedures established by the Fund or its administrative agent.
-If such an election is made on or prior to the date of the first exchange or redemption of shares in the account and on or prior to the date that is one year after the shareholder receives notice of the Fund's default method, the new election will generally apply as if the Average Cost method had never been in effect for such account.
-Shareholders should consult their tax advisers concerning the tax consequences of applying the Average Cost method or electing another method of basis calculation.
+The Fund's default method for calculating basis is the tax optimization method, under which the Fund sells shares in a thoughtful way to reduce or eliminate capital gains.
+A shareholder may elect, on an account-by-account basis, to use a method other than tax optimization by following procedures established by the Fund or its administrative agent.
+If such an election is made on or prior to the date of the first exchange or redemption of shares in the account and on or prior to the date that is one year after the shareholder receives notice of the Fund's default method, the new election will generally apply as if the tax optimization method had never been in effect for such account.
+Shareholders should consult their tax advisers concerning the tax consequences of applying the tax optimization method or electing another method of basis calculation.
 Shareholders also should carefully review any cost basis information provided to them and make any additional basis, holding period or other adjustments that are required when reporting these amounts on their federal income tax returns.